sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 - any compatibility issues?
 I don't know what IE lt 7 would do...

-Some lectures:  [W3C HTML5 `<time>` tag][1], [W3C <time>'s datetime attribute format][2], [RFC 3339 for date formats][3], [article on HTML5Doctor][4]
+Some articles:  [W3C HTML5 `<time>` tag][1], [W3C <time>'s datetime attribute format][2], [RFC 3339 for date formats][3], [article on HTML5Doctor][4]

 ### A tooltip, why?

-When displaying dates or times, there may be a confusions.
+When displaying dates or times, there may be a confusion for the reader.
 Is this time in 12 or 24 format?
 "7/6/2013" Is the month June or July?
 Here are some questions that users may ask themselves.
 A tooltip is quite the way to help.
 I believe it should display a non-confusing full date and time text.
 By non-confusion, I think of something culture-independant.

 The greatest to lowest unit format is nice because it's logical. year, month, day, hours, minutes, seconds.
 2014-04-08 14:16:18.